Your alumina exports clear the Bunbury wharf but your ERP still thinks they're in the shed

 How to choose a developer in Bunbury

 Look for a team that has shipped operational software for bulk handling, mining or food processing, not just retail SaaS.
 Ask them to walk through how they'd model a blended export parcel and a seasonal dairy intake before you sign anything.
 A relaxed, honest South West operator wants a partner who'll tell them when off-the-shelf is the right call, so favour a developer who scopes a paid discovery and is happy to integrate with your weighbridge and lab rather than rip them out.
-Adjacent systems like inventory management software, a warehouse management system and business intelligence dashboards often get built alongside the ERP, so check they can connect those cleanly.
+Adjacent systems like inventory management software, a warehouse management system and business intelligence (BI) dashboards often get built alongside the ERP, so check they can connect those cleanly.

 - One tonnage figure shared by the weighbridge, lab, stockpile scan and the Port of Bunbury loading schedule, so demurrage disputes start with agreed numbers